RoWe98/RxBlog/README.md

 find the keyword ```DATABASES```and change the user and password fields inside to your own

-## 4.Switch int the Blog folder which including the manage.py file
+## 4.Switch to the Blog folder which including the manage.py file

 **Enter the following commands in your terminal**